-U grooves are always more suitable for cast iron since they require less weld metal, have fewer sharp edges that concentrate stress, and are more symmetrical than V grooves.
+U grooves are preferred for cast iron since they require less weld metal, have fewer sharp edges that concentrate stress, and are more symmetrical than V grooves.
 But you need slow and expensive machining methods to create them.

-For the most common cast iron welding jobs, V grooves are good enough and easy to make.
+For the most common cast iron jobs, V grooves are good enough and easy to make.

 4. Preheat the casting to avoid temperature differences

-Preheating prevents the fast expansion of the casting when you weld it and the quick cool-down after welding.
+Preheating prevents fast expansion when you weld and quick cool-down after welding.
 It also prevents carbon migration in the weld metal.
 With preheating, you decrease the risk of cracking.

 When you preheat the casting, you must weld it in a reasonable amount of time to prevent it from getting cold.
 If you use the temperature stick, and it doesn’t melt, reheat the casting.

-You must avoid any cold drafts during welding to protect the preheating temperature.
+You should avoid cold drafts during welding to protect the preheating temperature.
 If the casting is big, insulate it with welding blankets or similar equipment.

 If you hear tinkling noises, it means the casting is cracking.
-Chances are you didn’t avoid the temperature differences in the metal with enough preheating.
+Chances are you didn’t avoid the temperature differences with enough preheating.

 5. Weld short beads to prevent uneven temperatures

-When you weld brittle metal, you weld very short beads to avoid putting too much heat inside them.
-The general rule is to weld 1″ (2.5 cm) beads.
+When you weld brittle metal, you weld very short beads to avoid putting too much heat.
+The general rule is to weld 1″ (25.4 mm) beads.
 The length depends on the casting thickness:

 - For a 1/4″ thick casting, you can weld a 1″ bead.